 How to apply

-To apply to for a Build-Over Agreement, submit the Application for Works Over Assets online form with the design of your proposed structure.
+To apply to for a Build-Over Agreement, submit the Application for Works Over Assets form with the design of your proposed structure.

 Applications take up to 10 business days to process.